 Schools all around the world have made drastic changes to their education systems.
 Here are the examples of innovative schools which have refined the traditional way of learning.#Innovation is defined as making changes to something by introducing something new Click To Tweet

-1. Pies Descalzos School in Cartagena, Columbia
+1. Pies Descalzos Innovative Schools in Columbia

 The Pies Descalzos School in Columbia was founded in 2014.
 Designed by the architect Giancarlo Mazzanti and it covers 11200 square miles.
 Its primary purpose is to serve as an urban project which will have a great impact on society which will change the life of the citizens.

 The way it improves people’s lives is by creating new possibilities for personal and community development.
 It became the symbol of pride for the city, all while being a beautiful piece of architecture.
 It consists of a set of hexagons that serve as dividing parts for each facility.